googleapis/google-cloud-cpp-spanner/doc/packaging.md

 <!-- This is an automatically generated file -->
 <!-- Make changes in ci/test-markdown/generate-packaging.sh -->

+This document is intended for package maintainers or anyone else who might like to "install" the google-cloud-cpp-spanner library.

 There are two primary ways of obtaining `google-cloud-cpp-spanner`.
 You can use git:

 ```bash